jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 ps$percent_of_parent <- ps$Count/ps$ParentCount
 ```

-If we want to reatain any Pheno Data from the initial flowSet, we can
+If we want to retain any Pheno Data from the initial flowSet, we can use
-use a quick merge (here, we only have the well information though).
+a quick merge (here, we only have the well information though).

 ``` r
 psm <- merge(ps,pData(fs),by="name")
 ```

-<br><br>Please feel free to email me with any questions, comments
+<br> <br> Please feel free to email me with any questions, comments or
-or suggestions and I’ll be happy to post them here.
+suggestions and I’ll be happy to post them here.
 johannes dot c dot hellmuth at gmail dot com

+Finally, we can look at data we are interested in - the fraction of GFP
+positive cells in each well.